Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*Skyrim is capped at 72 FPS.*"

-The mod Movement Behavior Overhaul will cause animations to break if the framerate goes over 75 FPS, so I've capped the FPS to 72 in order to prevent that.
+The mod True Directional Movement will cause animations to break if the framerate goes over 75 FPS, so I've capped the FPS to 72 in order to prevent that.

 ### "*UI Elementals are being cut off the screen"*